Christina Mulligan

 Biography

-While at Brooklyn, Professor Mulligan researched as a visiting scholar at the Georgetown Center for the Constitution and taught as a visiting associate professor at Yale Law School.
+While at Brooklyn, Professor Mulligan has researched as a visiting scholar at the Georgetown Center for the Constitution and taught as a visiting associate professor at Yale Law School.
 Previously, she taught at the University of Georgia and was a postdoctoral associate and lecturer in law at the Information Society Project at Yale Law School.
-Her scholarship has been published in a variety of journals and law reviews, including Georgia Law Review, SMU Law Review, and Constitutional Commentary.
+Her scholarship has been published in a variety of journals and law reviews, including Boston University Law Review, Notre Dame Law Review, and Constitutional Commentary.

 Professor Mulligan earned her bachelor’s degree cum laude and her law degree cum laude from Harvard University, where she worked as a production and article editor for the Harvard Journal of Law & Technology.
+She has also earned an Executive Master in Public Administration from New York University.
 Before entering academia, she served as a law clerk for Judge Charles F. Lettow of the U.S. Court of Federal Claims.